Sherni (2021 film)

-The film deals with the subjects like human–wildlife conflict and wildlife conservation.
+The film deals with human–wildlife conflict and wildlife conservation.
 The title of the film is a bit of a misnomer, as in Hindi sherni properly refers to a lioness, while the formal word for a tigress is baghin.
-Though the word sherni is also frequently used to refer to tigresses.
+However the word sherni is also frequently used to refer to tigresses.
 Sherni received positive reviews from the film critics for raising awareness about the importance of wildlife conservation and Balan's performance.

 Plot

 A forest officer (Vidya) is tasked with capturing and containing a man-eating tigress in a remote village.
 However, she faces hostility from various sides as she tries to do her job.
 The MLA makes it a political issue and hires a hunter to kill the tigress so that he can use it in the next election.
 Vidya wants to capture the tigress instead.
 She and her team track the tigress pugmarks.
 The hunter manages to kill the tigress but can't find the cubs.
 The villagers find the cubs hiding under a wooden log and secretly inform Vidya.
 The cubs are saved.